jasonhancock/nagios-puppet/README.md

 If you have authentication in front of the dashboard, you will have to modify the script to accept a username/password.
 If the dashboard is running on a port other than port 80, adjust the -p parameter in the command.
+If your dashboard is behind ssl, add the -s option.

 **check_puppet_comptime:**